ImperialCollegeLondon/RCDS-Further-Websites/README.md

 DinoSoft

-When calculating large HF scores for dinosaurs, the DinoSoft software may crash.
+You can find the documentation for the DinoSoft software at dinosoft/README.md
-Please reboot your machine with Ctrl + Alt + Delete.

 Dino Diets